aws-samples/scalable-hw-agnostic-inference/stablediffusion/README.md

 kubectl apply -f nvidia-device-plugin-daemonset.yaml
 ```

-## Deploy Nvidia Nodepool
+## Deploy Nodepool

 * Deploying a nodepool in Kubernetes is a group of nodes within a cluster that have the same configuration.
 ```
-cat g6-nodepool.yaml | envsubst | kubectl apply -f -
+cat [NODEPOOL FILE].yaml | envsubst | kubectl apply -f -
 ```

 ## Deploy Stable Diffusion

 * This file aims to deploy stable diffusion 2.1 onto an EKS pod.
 We will be using the envsubst command which replaces all variables in this file with environment variables, so make sure that the correct variables are set and align with the what will be replaced in the file.
 ```
-cat sd-g6-deploy.yaml | envsubst | kubectl apply -f -
+cat sd-[INSTANCE]-deploy.yaml | envsubst | kubectl apply -f -
 ```

 ## Deploy Service

-* We are deploying a service file called sd-gpu-svc.yaml focused on exposing an application running in our cluster.
+* We are deploying a service file focused on exposing an application running in our cluster.
 We define the service to expose port 80, and the pods to have a targetPort of 8000, meaning that the service will route traffic from port 80 on the service to port 8000 on the pods that match the label app:sd-gpu.
 ```
-kubectl apply -f sd-g6-svc.yaml
+kubectl apply -f sd-[INSTANCE]-svc.yaml
 ```

 ## Deploy Ing

-* We will be deploying an ingress file called sd-gpu-ing.yaml which focuses on exposing HTTP routes from outside the cluster to services within the cluster.
+* We will be deploying an ingress file which focuses on exposing HTTP routes from outside the cluster to services within the cluster.
 ```
-kubectl apply -f sd-g6-ing.yaml
+kubectl apply -f sd-[INSTANCE]-ing.yaml
 ```

 ## Using Stable Diffusion